 Carotenuto’s colors – which shares with Tinto an artistic bond that has been going on for some years now – enhance the ligne claire of the penciler, filling volumes and providing greater three-dimensionality to figures and environments, at the same time using the color palette both to set the underlying emotions of the various sequences, both to emphasize the powers of the various heroes.

 A twelve-issue series cannot be judged by the first issue alone, which however, marking the debut, is always fundamental for any comic.
-Commander in Crisis # 1 brings together many more positive than negative aspects and reveals the potential that, if well developed, this new narrative adventure by Steve Orlando can have.
+Commanders in Crisis # 1 brings together many more positive than negative aspects and reveals the potential that, if well developed, this new narrative adventure by Steve Orlando can have.

 We talked about:

-Commander in Crisis # 1
+Commanders in Crisis # 1

 Steve Orlando, Davide Tinto, Francesca Carotenuto